 - The boundaries of the trustee areas shall comply with such other factors which become known during the redistricting process and are formally adopted by the Board of Trustees

 Will the by-trustee area voting system be in place in time for the next election?

-The trustee elections that are scheduled for November 2015 will be moved to November 2016.
-And, the trustee elections scheduled for November 2017 will be moved to November 2018.
+The trustee elections that were scheduled for November 2015 were moved to November 2016.
+And, the trustee elections that were scheduled for November 2017 were moved to November 2018.
 Subsequent elections will continue to be held in even-number years.

 Why are district board elections being moved to even-numbered years?

-The district is moving its election dates to coincide with statewide general election dates, which occur in even-numbered years.
+The district moved its election dates to coincide with statewide general election dates, which occur in even-numbered years.
 More people tend to vote in statewide elections, so moving district board elections to even-numbered years will likely lead to increased voter participation in district board elections.

 What areas do the board members represent, and when will they be up for election?